 Add your voice today

-Australia’s native birds, wildlife, and even family pets are being poisoned by Second-generation Anticoagulant Rodenticides (SGARs), a dangerous class on chemicals are are still readily available in supermarkets and online.
+Australia’s native birds, wildlife, and even family pets are being poisoned by Second-generation Anticoagulant Rodenticides (SGARs), a dangerous class of chemicals which are still readily available in supermarkets and online.

 For years, BirdLife Australia, experts and our supporters have been calling for stronger action on deadly rat poisons that are silently kill owls, tawny frogmouths, magpies, other endangered and non-target species and even family pets.

 In 2022, the Australian Pesticides and Veterinary Medicines Authority (APVMA) launched a federal review into SGARS and after multiple delays, a series of disappointing recommendations have now been proposed.
-A temporary ban on the import and manufacturing of SGARS is an admission that these poisons are unsafe in our ecosystems – but the proposed long-term changes will not go far enough.
+Instead of removing these lethal poisons from shelves, the APVMA has proposed a set of inadequate regulatory measures that won’t stop the killing of our precious native birds.

-We need the Australian Government to act now to protect our birds, wildlife and pets.
+We need the Australian Government and the regulator to act now to protect our birds, wildlife and pets.

 Second-generation Anticoagulant Rodenticides are powerful poisons that cause internal bleeding, but they have two key drawbacks when compared with other rodenticides: